Schachar-Crosbie-Lab/SwanScorer/README.md

   your dataset and leave the codes for their gender as appropriate for the individuals in your study.
 Non-gendered t-scores will be generated for all individuals.
-To generate gendered t-scores for binary gendered participants be sure to code gender as 1 = Male and 2 = Female.
+To generate gendered t-scores for binary gendered participants be sure to code gender as 1 = boy and 2 = girl.

 ## Instructions